Overview of Private Equity in Australia

 As all the partners are chosen after looking at their past track records, funds they managed before, the performance they have shown, again and again, usually, the result is quite satisfactory.
-Even after few struggles and many mishaps, that’s Australian private equity market has still been going strong as of 2016.
+Even after a few struggles and many mishaps, that’s Australian private equity market has still been going strong as of 2016.

 The outlook of every private equity in Australia is global, and they look forward to becoming one of the topmost private equity markets in the world.

 You may have cringed about the idea of going to Private Equity in Australia for a great job.
-Well, if you are one of the top candidates who have worked for few years in private equity market in Europe or US thinking that Australia has little or no chance of making it big in private equity, then maybe it’s time to reconsider your options.
+Well, if you are one of the top candidates who have worked for few years in the private equity market in Europe or the US, thinking that Australia has little or no chance of making it big in private equity, then maybe it’s time to reconsider your options.

-Australia’s private equity market is quickly becoming robust and many top-notch private equity firms are taking interests in expanding their horizon to Australia.
+Australia’s private equity market is quickly becoming robust, and many top-notch private equity firms are taking an interest in expanding their horizon to Australia.
 For example, JPMorgan Partners Asia has recently opened an office in Melbourne.
-US based private equity firm Carlyle Group has also opening a new Sydney office.
+US-based private equity firm Carlyle Group has also opened a new Sydney office.

 But what’s about the compensation?
 Are they looking up?

-Have a look at the below chart which will help you understand where the compensation in private equity market stands in Australia as of now –
+Have a look at the below chart which will help you understand where the compensation in the private equity market stands in Australia as of now –

-According to the above chart, it is clear that average private equity salary is Australian $154,000 or $79 per hour.
+According to the above chart, it is clear that the average private equity salary is Australian $154,000 or $79 per hour.
 If we do the math, this is almost 2.6 times more than the median wage in Australia.

 If you are just starting out in private equity in Australia, you will make around Australian $108,000 per annum.
 And as you gain more experience, your compensation would increase gradually.
 And with more experience, you can even earn up to Australian $216,000 per annum.